-The Museum has a constant rotating schedule of exhibitions featuring both the permanent collection as well traveling exhibitions and specially curated exhibitions with loans from prominent collections and institutions from around the world.
-On September 28 we opened five spectacular shows, four of which feature exclusively from the permanent collection:
+The Museum has a constantly rotating schedule of exhibitions featuring both the permanent collection and traveling exhibitions and specially curated exhibitions with loans from prominent collections and institutions from around the world.
+On September 28, we opened five spectacular shows, four of which feature exclusively from the permanent collection:

-The Crow Collection has undergone a major renovation, what can you tell us about it, and how will it position the museum in comparison with others in Dallas?
+The Crow Collection has undergone a major renovation.
+What can you tell us about it, and how will it position the museum compared to others in Dallas?

 We opened on October 6th; our newly renovated and expanded exhibition galleries, new Lotus Shop, and Pearl Art Studio are open for visitors to enjoy and engage.
 As one of just a handful of museums in North America dedicated solely to the arts of Asia, our newly designed Museum will help us highlight more pieces from the collection, attract a larger international audience, and continue to be a place of learning and peace for the community.
 We are so honored to continue to be a relevant space for the ever-growing Asian-American population.
 We continue to be free to the public so that as many people as possible can have access to our exhibitions and programs, including schoolchildren and families.
 Our wellness classes and offerings also set us apart from other institutions – integrating mindfulness with art is a core tenet of the Museum.
 Practicing Tai Chi in the galleries surrounded by centuries-old art is a unique experience that only the Crow can offer in Dallas.